FilipDominec/nihilnovi/README.md

 ### Installation

-You may need to get its dependencies; e.g. for Ubuntu 16.04, run:
+On Linux, you may need to get its dependencies; e.g. for Ubuntu 15.04/16.04, run:

     sudo apt-get install python3-matplotlib python3-pip python3-numpy python3-gi-cairo

-On Linux, get the fresh version by pulling this directory.
-The python program can be directly launched:
+Then get the fresh version by pulling this project, and launch the program directly:

     git clone http://github.com/filipdominec/fopam.git
     cd fopam
     python3 fopam.py

-In the future, one may optionally also make use of:
+In the future, seamless browsing of multiple-dataset files will depend also on:

     ## LibHDF
     sudo apt-get install python-h5py